 We can take credit and debit card payment over the phone.
 Call us on 0207 923 5474 to make your donation.

-If you are fundraising online using an online giving page your money comes to us directly - you do not have to do anything.
-If you are fundraising offline we ask that you send your sponsorship as soon as possible in the lead up to the event.
-For example, if you hold a fundraising event e.g. a coffee morning or work fundraiser, please send us the money as you raise it rather than waiting until after the event.
-Remember to ask your friends for donations again after the walk as 20% of sponsorship money is usually raised after the event.
-The sponsorship deadline is 1 December 2016 so we would really appreciate all your sponsorship being submitted by then - this is also when we will send you a certificate with your fundraising total.
+If you are fundraising online with JustGiving your money comes to us directly - you do not have to do anything.
+If you are fundraising offline we ask that you send your sponsorship as soon as possible after the event.
+If you hold a fundraising event e.g. a coffee morning or work fundraiser, we ask that you please send us the money as you raise it rather than waiting until after the event.
+Remember to ask your friends for donations again after the walk as 20 per cent of sponsorship money is usually raised after the event.
+We'd really appreciate it if all your sponsorship is with us by 1 December 2017 - this is when we will send you a certificate with your fundraising total.

 - Add The Ovarian Cancer Walk logo to your page so everyone can see what you are taking part in.